-I've always been interested in that which exists beyond the material, physical world and believe that part of our mental wellness relies on having a meaningful relationship with our inner self.
-I'm drawn to metaphysics, transpersonal psychology, mindfulness and the influence of our unconscious on our conscious self.
-These interests led me to study to become a yoga teacher and to study the works of Carl Jung.
+That which exists beyond the material, physical world has always interested me and I believe our mental wellness relies on having a meaningful relationship with our inner world.
+This means I'm drawn to neuroscience, metaphysics, transpersonal psychology, mindfulness and the influence of our unconscious on our conscious self.

 The kinds of things I'm thinking about lately are: the burgeoning discoveries of neuroscience; evolving consciousness; and how people from different cultures view the world.
 And of course now I'm thinking about the impact of the COVID virus on all of humanity.

 I've been in private practice both in the Catlins and in Invercargill since 2005.

 So that’s a bit about me.
 'You' are my welcome visitor.
 I wonder what it is that’s brought you here ...